muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

 That is actually incorrect.
 Democracy has been strengthening around the world.
-To see that clearly, let's look at the data.
-The Polity data set.
+To see that clearly, let's look at the data, the Polity data set.

 [Main Page](http://www.systemicpeace.org/inscrdata.html), [Data](http://www.systemicpeace.org/inscr/p4v2018.xls), [Data - Local](p4v2018.xls)